Contents

 classhtmx-swapping

-class is removed from the targethtmx-settling
+class is removed from the targethtmx-added

 class is applied to the targethtmx-settling